tfsojon/richinsql-blog/content/post/2019-07-06-my-current-setup-19.md

   - setup
   - workstation
 ---
-I have never done a my setup post here before, I don&#8217;t think it ever occurred to me that it might be something that people would be interested in, however my home workstation is now in a place that I am happy to share.
+I have never done a my setup post here before, I don't think it ever occurred to me that it might be something that people would be interested in, however my home workstation is now in a place that I am happy to share.

 It is not by any stretch perfect, and there are some things that I would like to change but here it is, as of July 2019.